David Kracov: Life and art

+Los Angeles Years - Animation

 David began as an animator on Ralph Bakshi's Cool World (1992), where he quickly became Head of Special Effects.
 After production ended, David went on to work with Disney Animation, Don Bluth Animation, Rich Animation, as well as other renown studios, working on such features as Troll in Central Park, The Swan Princess, and more.
 During this time, David also worked for famous Special Effects studios, creating visual effects for successful feature films.

 Sculpting - Clay

 During his time as an animator, having no formal training in sculpture, David began to experiment with different types of clay, and started sculpting the characters from those films he animated.
 He was then approached by Warner Bros.
 Studios, and commissioned to create a limited edition chess set, titled "Looney Trails", for the Warner Bros.
 Studio Galleries.
 All 50 sets, which required over seven months to complete, sold out within two days of their release.
 Following his initial success, Kracov continued working with the Warner Bros. studios, becoming the exclusive licensed sculptor for all Warner Bros. characters.

 During that time David was contacted by Disney Studios to create sculptures of individual characters as well as chess sets for their stores, galleries, and theme parks.